phughesmcr/lex-helpers/README.md

 // import your lexicon data as a JSON object (i.e., Record<string, number>) import lexicon from "./lexicon.json" with { type: "json" }; // example

-// import the lexPipeline function from this module import { lexPipeline } from "lex-helpers";
+// import the lexFrequencyPipeline function from this module import { lexFrequencyPipeline } from "lex-helpers";

 // define your intercept
 const intercept = 10.523; // example

-// create your custom pipeline const pipeline = lexPipeline(lexicon, intercept);
+// create your custom pipeline const pipeline = lexFrequencyPipeline(lexicon, intercept);

 // get some tokens
 const doc1Tokens = ["the", "cat", "sat", "on", "the", "mat"]; // example